A trainer's nemesis: That (bleeping) cell phone!

-The reminder to silence those cell phones is inevitably missed by someone with a Sex and the City ringtone whether it be in a movie theater, a church or your squad room.
+The reminder to silence those cell phones is inevitably missed by someone with a Sex and the City ringtone whether it be in a movie theater,

 So what’s a trainer to do about those pesky iPads, iPods, and iPhones?